rgrantham82/rgrantham82.github.io/calligraphy.md

 - Style: Modern Gothic with flourish accents

 **Description:**
 This piece was commissioned by Lish, a University of Texas student, as a heartfelt gift for her best friend Zinks.
-The text, *"Forever friends, from 1st grade to always,"* is surrounded by delicate flourishes and a shimmering gold border.
-The recycled cardboard background adds a rustic charm, while the combination of white and gold ink exudes elegance.

-**Outcome:**
-Lish was delighted with the final product, stating that it perfectly captured the depth of her friendship.

 ![Forever Friends Calligraphy](assets/images/forever_friends_calligraphy.png)
 *Photo of the commissioned piece.*